 - It’s okay to turn down conferences. - Sometimes you apply for a conference and then your schedule changes.
 It’s okay, and organizers understand.
 They have to reject hundreds of applicants every year, so they can take the sting of a little rejection now and then.
 That said, make sure you decline offers quickly so the organizers can fill your spot with an alternate.

 - Be ready for conferences to be canceled.
 This surprised me quite a bit, but three conferences I applied for (including 1 I was accepted at) were canceled.
 A couple were new conferences that just couldn’t get the interest needed, and one gave no explanation.
 So, don’t book your flights too early if they’re non-refundable!

 - Not every speaking gig is free.
 While most conferences will give speakers a free ticket and hotel room, some (especially regional ones) may make you pay for your own travel.
 If this is going to be a problem, let the organizers know up front.
 I had one conference award me a grant to help pay for travel even though they typically don’t offer it.

 While applying to over 40 conferences in a year was a great experience, I’m going to be pickier in the 2018.
 I love traveling, but doing one conference per month is probably too much for me at this point, so I’m hoping to take it down to 1-3 per year and will try to focus all my talks on a single niche.

-If you've got other resources for new conference speakers, I'd love to see them.
-I'm still learning a ton about this process and trying to become a better speaker, so find me on Twitter for more.
+If you’ve got other resources for new conference speakers, I’d love to hear about them.
+I’m still learning a ton about this process and trying to become a better speaker, so find me on Twitter for more.